Early Head Start

-Early Head Start is a locally operated, federally funded program that provides a comprehensive child development program serving pregnant women and children birth to three with guidance, information and direct services to foster healthy development of children and their families.
+Early Head Start is a locally operated, federally funded program that provides a comprehensive child development program serving pregnant women and children ages birth to three with guidance, information, and direct services to foster healthy development of children and their families.

 Early Head Start Programs:

-- Ensure parent involvement in policy and decision making; and
+- Ensure parent involvement in policy and decision making

 - Coordinate with local Head Start and other child development programs in order to ensure continuity of services for these children and families

 Legal Requirements and Reports

 Head Start Program Performance Standards (45 CFR Part 1304) are the program requirements that all Early Head Start grantees must meet to assure high quality programs.
 These standards include regulations for both Head Start and Early Head Start.